chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).

-After successful deployment, proceed with following...
+After successful deployment, proceed with following:

    1. Create user and orgs, Click [here](/automate/ha_node_bootstraping/#create-users-and-organization) to learn more about user and org creation
    1. Workstation setup, Click [here](/automate/ha_node_bootstraping/#workstation-setup) to learn more about workstation setup
    1. Node bootstrapping,  Click [here](/automate/ha_node_bootstraping/#bootstraping-a-node) to learn more about node bootstraping.

-### Sample Config
+## Sample Config

 {{< note >}} Assuming 8+1 nodes (1 bastion, 1 for automate UI, 1 for Chef-server, Managed RDS Postgresql, and Managed OpenSearch) {{< /note >}}